-I am buying a new build apartment in Solihull.
-Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
+About to purchase a new build apartment in Solihull.
+Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 Can you give me some examples of some of the questions asked in new build conveyancing.

-Set out below are examples of a selection of leasehold new build questions that you may expect your new-build leasehold conveyancing in Solihull
+Set out below are examples of a selection of leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Solihull